gengxiankun/ssh-am/README.md

 - -p password, present is displayed
 - -d delete an existing command
 - -l show the configuration file
+- -f find for related configurations based on clues(-f'clues')
 - directly called the command to execute the formation, specified in the -e

 ## example